zhullyb/monyhar/monyhar/docs/README.md

 ### Accessibility
 *   [Accessibility Overview](accessibility/overview.md) - Overview of
-    accessibility concerns and approaches in Chromium.
+    accessibility concerns and approaches in Monyhar.
 *   [Accessibility Tests](accessibility/tests.md) - Where to find
     accessibility-related tests in the codebase.
 *   [ChromeVox on Chrome OS](accessibility/chromevox.md) - Enabling spoken